-Volunteer Harvesting Activities: In partnership with Harvest and Food Relief Society at The Government House, we organized volunteer activities for all ages, distributing hundreds of pounds of fresh organic vegetables to families from over 30 countries initiatives, and inform the City of Victoria's Climate Change Adaptation Plan.
+Volunteer Harvesting Activities: In partnership with Harvest and Food Relief Society at The Government House, we organized volunteer activities for all ages, distributing hundreds of pounds of fresh organic vegetables to families from over 30 countries.

-Multicultural Community Garden: Created with the Saanich District, this educational garden provides fresh food and hands-on learning opportunities for participating families.
+Multicultural Community Garden:

+Created with the Saanich District, this educational garden provides fresh food significance of growing culturally preferred foods, focusing on gardening, community food resilience, and climate-adaptive practices.